Flavienlsi/event-driven-automation/README.md

 ### Stackstorm action

 I created a python script based action in the GitLab pack that update a file in a GitLab repository.
-For testing, right now the file that is being modified is EDL.txt in this repository.
 This could be used to update an External Dynamic List to block IPs in a Palo Alto firewall for example.
+Script is located in the stackstorm/gitlab/actions/modif_file.py file from this repository.
-Script is located in the /stackstorm/modify_file.py file.
+The metadata file for this script is located in the stackstorm/gitlab/actions/modif_file.yaml file.
-The metadata file for this script is located in the /stackstorm/modify_file.yaml file.
-It is used te collect the variables needed for the script to run : Here, I collect the srcip from the alert that is going to be added to EDL.txt file.
+It is used te collect the variables needed for the script to run.
+Since this is not hardcoded, we can specify the value of the vars in the rule file.

 ### Stackstorm workflow